-The Junior Room is always popular (the grown-ups like it too!), with loads of things to do as well as look at.
-There are a variety of things to play with, surprise boxes and a World War II exhibition.
-The contents of the Junior Room are varied from time to time.
+The Junior Room is always popular with children (and grown-ups too!), with plenty of things to do and interesting things to look at.
+There are all sorts of things to play with, surprise boxes and exhibitions which change constantly.

 The John Bushby Room

 The John Bushby Room (room 4) contains a permanent exhibition about the development of our area from earliest times.
-It contains sections on Geology and fossils, Stone Ages, Bronze and Iron Ages, the Romans in East Surrey, an Anglo-Saxon corner, medieval times and modern history.
+It contains sections on geology and fossils, the Stone Age, Bronze and Iron Ages, the Romans in East Surrey, an Anglo-Saxon corner, medieval times and modern history.
 A great deal of information is packed into the available space, so you may wish to be selective.
 Quiz sheets are available.
-The Stone age exhibit features an original painting by Eileen Bushby showing Stone Age children helping their parents with the tasks of daily life.
+The Stone Age exhibit features an original painting by Eileen Bushby showing Stone Age children helping their parents with the tasks of daily life.

-Rooms 1 and 2 and the corridor have exhibitions which change regularly.
-The museum has far too many objects in store to show them all at once.
+Room 1 (into which you first enter) and the Victorian Room (Room 2) house exhibitions which change regularly, the museum having far too many objects in storage to show them all at once.